Md-aliy7/Factory-HUB/README.md

 # 📚 Dependencies & Build Guide

-This project uses **vcpkg** for C++ dependency management.
-Visual Studio or your preferred IDE will handle compilation directly — no `CMakeLists.txt` is required.

 This project uses **CMake** with **CPM (C++ Package Manager)** to automatically download and build all dependencies.
 The following libraries are managed automatically:

 - **Core:** Boost (Asio, System)